dclutr/retroarch_input_overlay_editor/README.md

 2. Overlay menu

 	* There are two dropdowns, 'Property' and 'Action' which works as follows

-	* If the 'Property' dropdown is set to active, the list of checkboxes below shows which overlays are active and which are not.
+	* 'Property' dropdown > 'active' => the list of checkboxes below show which overlays are 'active'

-	* if the 'Action' dropdown is set to move, then touching on the screen area will move overlays
+	* 'Action' dropdown > 'move' => touching on the screen area will 'move' overlays with 'selected' property true

 3. Other buttons

-	* Download ↓ buttons on the right of each of the Tab buttons show a popup from where the configuration data can be copied
+	* Download ↓ buttons on the right of each of the Tab buttons launch a popup from where the configuration data can be copied from

 	* Toggle Fullscreen and Redraw Properly buttons are on the further right denoted by ◱ and ⟳

 ## Moving and Scaling

-The idea is make an overlay active then select it and then move or scale it
+The idea is to make an overlay active then select it and then move or scale it

 Step 1.
 Property dropdown > Active